orcmid/miser/docs/hybridForm/index.md

 ## Hybrid Format

-The hybridForm topic is designed as a topic-level template at the level of GitHub Pages whether in a `project/docs`, the typical case, or in an overall `project/` as the case for `orcmid.github.io/` authoring.
+The hybridForm topic is designed as a topic-level topic exemplar at the level of GitHub Pages whether in a `project/docs`, or in an overall `project/` as the case for `orcmid.github.io/` authoring.
 The key nature of the hybrid format is that mixed HTML and Markdown are employed and the topic level is at the same level as a `construction/` Construction Material folder.